im95able/Rea/README.md

 While you can use the ids to iterate over all stored objects, it's not advisable to do it repeatedly: you might be jumping all over memory and hence destroying cache locality.
 As stated above, for iteration use SlotMap.

 ## Usage
-All SlotLists have the same first, and the last 2 template arguments.
+All SlotLists have the same first, and the last two template arguments.
 ```cpp
 some_slot_list<T,                      // value_type
                .